Polar3D/polar-cloud-klipper/README.md

    - Verify credentials at [https://polar3d.com/](https://polar3d.com/)
    - Check firewall settings (port 443 outbound)
    - Review service logs for specific error messages
+   - The web interface will display the last error in the Connection Status section

 3. **Web interface not accessible**:
    - Ensure nginx configuration was added correctly
    - Test nginx config: `sudo nginx -t`
    - Restart nginx: `sudo systemctl restart nginx`

+4. **Printer not in dropdown list**:
+   - Printer types are loaded from Polar Cloud's database
+   - If your exact printer model isn't listed, select a similar model or use "Cartesian" as a generic option
+   - CoreXY printers (like Voron) can use the "Cartesian" machine type

 ### Common Issues

 - **"Registration failed: SUCCESS"**: Indicates server format mismatch, check logs for details
+- **"Authentication failed"**: Verify your username and PIN are correct, and that your account is active on polar3d.com
-- **Repeated registration attempts**: Service unable to save serial number, check file permissions
+- **Repeated registration attempts**: Service unable to save serial number, check file permissions for `~/printer_data/config/`
 - **Web interface shows incorrect status**: Status file may not be updating, restart both services

 ### Debug Mode